Newspaper Page Text

 a tree, living on food brought him

-(ieorge Harrison to
+George Harrison to

 Give Recital Today

-George Harrison, noted reader.
+George Harrison, noted reader,

 will appear in a recital of Dunbar

-poetry in Sale hall of Morechouse
+poetry in Sale hall of Morehouse

 university Sunday afternoon at